Sebastian-GOAT/tscratch/README.md

 const engine = Engine.init();

-// No need for changeScene() here, because it's 'main' engine.setLoop('main', main);
+// No need for changeScene() here, since we're in the 'main' scene engine.setLoop('main', main);
 ```